 Check your credit report at least once a year for errors and signs of identity theft.
-Think of it as an annual checkup for your financial health!
+Think of it as an

 You have the right to dispute any information on your credit report that you believe is wrong.
 You can ask the credit reporting agencies to correct errors.
 It’s free.